UnclePhil1/UnclePhil1/README.md

 ## 🚀 About Me:
 - I'm passionate about creating user-friendly interfaces and building decentralized applications (dApps).
 - Developer Advocate at **Superteam**: I engage with developers, provide resources, and help build the next generation of Web3 technology.
-- I specialize in frontend technologies (React, JavaScript, TypeScript) and enjoy experimenting with new tools and frameworks to improve the developer experience.
+- I specialize in frontend technologies (React, JavaScript, TypeScript, Solana development, Three.js, Next) and enjoy experimenting with new tools and frameworks like Shadcn, tailwindcss, to improve the developer experience.

 ## 📬 Let's Connect:
 - [Twitter](https://x.com/UnclePhill_01)